Editor’s note: Updated the article to cover recent market trends as of 2026.

 Dedicated IT Documentation Tools

 For the most part, especially for more complex environments, the best solution is to use dedicated IT documentation software.
+Document360 is one example of a purpose-built platform designed for this use case.
 Such tools make it easy to create, edit, and organize documents.

 They also provide off-the-shelf templates with a standard set of predefined entry fields for entering specific types of information.
 That way, technicians don’t have to waste unnecessary time and effort deciding what information to include.
 Templates also ensure a consistent, repeatable, and efficient method of recording information.